-Under the direction of Dr. Robert Frelly and Dr. Angel Vázquez-Ramos, Chapman’s Music Education program consistently trains students to be well prepared, knowledgeable, and confident in their abilities.
+Under the direction of Dr. Robert Frelly, Chapman’s Music Education program consistently trains students to be well prepared, knowledgeable, and confident in their abilities.
 Our graduates are among the finest music teachers in the country, and many are leaders in their field.

 Based on their experience and interests, music education majors may select from two degree options: an emphasis in vocal music, or an emphasis in instrumental music.
 Throughout their studies, students have opportunities for “hands-on” experience (microteaching and/or observations) in elementary and secondary music programs.
 Students work in the field while studying and applying the best educational methods and techniques, thus gaining a wide repertoire of skills, a wealth of resources, and confidence in their ability as a teacher.

 Upon completion of their degree (a four-year program), music education majors receive a Bachelor of Music in Music Education (pre-certification), and may choose to enter into the Credential Program through the University’s College of Educational Studies.
 During this fifth-year of study, students complete a series of courses and a directed teaching (student teaching) experience, leading to the California Single Subject Teaching Credential in Music.
-The placement rate for graduates who have completed the credential and seek a teaching position in the California public and private school settings continues to be 100%.
+The placement rate for graduates who have completed the credential and seek a teaching position in the California public and private school settings is exemplary.

 To begin your application process, please visit the Admissions web page to complete the Common Application for Chapman University.
 Please note in your application that you intend to major in Music Education.

 All students auditioning for acceptance into the Bachelor of Music in Music Education should visit the Hall-Musco Conservatory of Music website for a detailed listing of audition requirements.
 Prospective students should Schedule an Audition Appointment during the posted audition dates as well as the required interview.
 Additionally, please indicate whether or not you will require an accompanist at your audition.